dickynovanto1103/CP/Online Judges/Google/Google Kickstart/2020/Round A/README.md

 		- We can binary search the answer.
 We divide the diff to produce vector / array that contains elements <= the answer (mid).
 		- If we can do this, try smaller answer. else try bigger number
 		- This is correct because we can guarantee that in each guessing the answer, we will not over-dividing the diff number as the only goal is to get to the answer (mid).
+4. Problem D (Bundling)
+	- The problem is that we need to group N strings into N/K groups with each group having K strings.
+We need to maximize the score of longest matching prefix in total from each group.
+	- This problem is solved after the contest time, during the contest time, I tried a bunch of ideas, but none seems to work as I always thought how to assign a particular string into a group and something like maxflow surely doesn't work
+	- The solution for this problem turns out to be quite simple.
+We just need to count how many prefix Pi is in the string list and then just increase the answer with floor(count(Pi) / k) as we only want to group with k elements.
+	- Important observation:
+		- Let's say we have string A: DICKY and string B: DIKI, the longest prefix is DI and it brings value 2.
+		- Instead of directly determining value 2 (thus directly determining that string A and B should be on a same group which is still undeterministic), we just count D and DI separately.
+		- The value 2 comes from 1 + 1 anyway, so we can just count the number of strings that contains D as prefix, and the number strings that have DI as their prefix.
+	- For small constraint: we can directly put the string prefixes into hash map (space complexity: O(N * 5 * 5))
+	- For big constraint:
+		- we can hash the prefix of the string and add counter using map
+		- we can create trie and maintain the count in each node for further query.